-IT Innovation Challenges sets out to support innovation at Oxford.
-The scheme issues calls for innovative ideas that can be developed into digital projects that bring benefit to the University or enhance the staff or student experience at Oxford through digital means.
+The IT Innovation Challenges scheme supports innovative ideas that can be developed into digital projects and bring benefit to the University or enhance the staff or student experience.

 In Hilary term 2019, we ran three funding rounds:

 - IT Innovation Challenges (staff): innovative digital projects that bring benefit to the University (funding up to £40K per project)

 - Summer of Innovation (students): realise an idea as a digital project supported by professional IT staff (paid summer internship)

 - GLAM Labs (staff or students): adding value to the user experience of GLAM’s collections, buildings, resources or programmes through digital means (£8-15K per project)

 The GLAM Labs projects chosen for funding are:

 A physical and digital show and tell – creating a portable 'station' for use in the museum galleries to present both 3D models in Virtual Reality and tactile models/3D prints.
 Based in the Oxford University Museum of Natural History and the Weatherall Institute of Molecular Medicine.